What is a carer’s assessment?

 - the level of care that you’re willing and able to provide

-- if you’re providing ‘regular and substantial amounts’ of care
+- whether you’re providing ‘regular and substantial amounts’ of care

 - the impact on your life, such as on your work, education and leisure time

-- if you have needs that meet the criteria set by the government, your local authority has a legal duty to meet those needs, subject to financial assessment.
+- whether you have needs that meet the criteria set by the government.

 Anyone who needs support with their caring duties should be offered a carer’s assessment.

-What support can I get from the carer’s assessment in England?
+What support can I get after a carer’s assessment?

 Practical support – for the person you’re looking after